FAIR © 2017

 Luis J. Rodriguez

-Luis J. Rodriguez is the 89th President of the State Bar of California.
+Luis J. Rodriguez is Division Chief at the Los Angeles Public Defender's Office.
+From 2013-2014, he wasthe 89th President of the State Bar of California.
 He is the first Latino and first active Public Defender to serve as President of the State Bar.
 In 1994, Luis joined the Los Angeles County Public Defender's Office where he has worked to fight for the rights of indigent adults and children.
 Luis has taken leadership roles throughout the years as President of the Los Angeles County Mexican American Bar Association, President of the California La Raza Lawyers Association, President of the Latino Public Defender Association, member of the California State Board of Education and Chair of the State Bar of California's Council on Access and Fairness.

 Mr. Rudy was a co-founder of Rudy, Exelrod, Zieff, & Lowe LLP, a leading firm fighting for employee rights and protections.
 For many years, Mr. Rudy has been focused solely on mediating employment matters, and has received a vast array of professional awards, including being rated every year one as of California’s top mediators by the Daily Journal and Recorder.